Policy and Procedure #577.0, Staff Progressive Discipline

 1. support and provide direction in the application of the Staff Progressive Discipline procedure.

-1. review any recommendations for termination of employees before a decision is made;
+1. review all recommendations for termination of employees before a decision is made;

 3. review and authorize recommendations for termination of non-teaching staff;